Higher Order Automatic Differentiation of Higher Order Functions: Semantics of differentiation

-Inside this category, we can straightforwardly study the first order language without $\lambda$'s, and automatic differentiation.
-In fact, we can prove the following by plain induction on the syntax:\\ \emph{The interpretation of the (syntactic) forward AD $\Dsyn{\trm}$ of a first order term $\trm$ equals the usual (semantic) derivative of the interpretation of $\trm$ as a smooth function.}
+Inside this category, we can straightforwardly study the first-order language without $\lambda$'s, and automatic differentiation.
+In fact, we can prove the following by plain induction on the syntax:\\ \emph{The interpretation of the (syntactic) forward AD $\Dsyn{\trm}$ of a first-order term $\trm$ equals the usual (semantic) derivative of the interpretation of $\trm$ as a smooth function.}

 However, as is well-known, the category $\CartSp$ does not support function spaces.
 To see this, notice that we have polynomial terms